tomstafford/psy6422/101-finalproject.Rmd

   * is there a code book?
   * do you know what the columsn are?
   * do you understand the values?

+  ## Answers to common questions

+  1. it doesn't matter if you don't do the things you said you wanted to do in the initial self-assessment
+  2. you can use the data from another course, for example the course project (psy6009)